-- use a central heating pump (also known as circulating pump) - it is usually installed in a certain part of the heating system, and helps the coolant to be more equally distributed.
+- use a central heating pump (also known as circulating pump) - it is usually installed in a certain part of the heating system and helps the coolant to be more equally distributed.

 The second option is the one that is most widely employed by many homeowners.
 It requires less financial and working hours investment in refitting the layout of the central heating system for achieving the desired level of hot water circulation.

-Among other things, the installation of a circulation pump is times faster compared to a full-fledged modernization of the central heating system.
+Among other things, the installation of a circulation pump is times faster compared to a full-fledged modernisation of the central heating system.
 By installing a central heating pump, one can achieve the following outcomes:

 - balance the temperature of the entire system.